Dundigala-Bhargavi/Netflix-Data-Analysis-using-SQL-PostgreSQL-/README.md

 group by 1
 ```
 Objective: Label content as Bad_Content if description contains 'kill' or 'violence', otherwise Good_Content, then count totals.
+## 📊 Findings and Conclusion

+**Content Distribution:**
+The dataset reveals a wide range of Movies and TV Shows, showcasing Netflix’s diverse content library across multiple genres, durations, and formats.

+**Common Ratings:**
+The analysis of ratings highlights the most frequent maturity levels, providing insights into Netflix’s target audience and viewing preferences.

+**Geographical Insights:**
+The findings emphasize Netflix’s global reach, with countries like the United States, India, and the United Kingdom contributing the most content.
+Additionally, analyzing India’s yearly content releases offers a deeper understanding of its growing role in regional production.

+**Content Categorization:**
+Categorizing titles based on specific keywords such as *“kill”* and *“violence”* helps assess the tone and nature of Netflix’s content portfolio.

+**Overall Conclusion:**
+This analysis provides a comprehensive overview of Netflix’s catalog, revealing patterns in content type, audience focus, and regional distribution.
+The insights gained can support data-driven **content strategy**, **audience targeting**, and **decision-making** for streaming and entertainment analytics.